cdmdotnet/Manatee.Trello/docs/_docs/3-api/MemberFilter.md

 #### Remarks

-Per @doug at Trello regarding [MemberFilter.Admins](../MemberFilter#admins) == [MemberFilter.Owners](../MemberFilter#owners): &quot;Turns out owners was once used by the iOS app and we only have it there for backwards compatibility.
+Per @doug at Trello regarding Manatee.Trello.MemberFilter.Admins == Manatee.Trello.MemberFilter.Owners: &quot;Turns out owners was once used by the iOS app and we only have it there for backwards compatibility.
 They are the same.&quot;